-- Must be 18 years or older. - Must be able to meet the Technical Standards for Admission outlined on page 22 of this catalog. - Have a high school diploma or its equivalent (GED). - Have successfully completed and received three college credit for mathematics and English.
-Or, demonstrate competency by passing the College Level Equivalency Proficiency (CLEP) test for mathematics and English with a score of 50 or higher or demonstrated competencies through another assessment such as the CLAST.
-Preparatory or remedial courses will not be accepted. - Have taken and received credit of C or higher in a college level Medical Terminology course. - Complete the application form and pay a non-refundable application fee of \$100.00. - For students enrolling in Fall 2019 or beyond: Certification in "Basic Life Support (BLS) for Healthcare Providers" through an AHA or Red Cross approved, in-person course.
+• Must be 18 years or older.

+- Must be able to meet the Technical Standards for Admission outlined on page 22 of this catalog. - Have a high school diploma or its equivalent (GED). - Have successfully completed and received three college credits for mathematics and English, or, demonstrate competency by passing the College Level Equivalency Proficiency (CLEP) test for mathematics and English with a score of 50 or higher, or demonstrated competencies through another assessment such as the CLAST.
+Preparatory or remedial courses will not be accepted. - Have taken and received credit of C or higher in a college level Medical Terminology course. - Complete the application form and pay a non-refundable application fee of \$100.00. - Certification in "Basic Life Support (BLS) for Healthcare Providers" through an AHA or Red Cross approved, in-person course.